resilar/crchack/README.md

-[CRC RevEng](http://reveng.sourceforge.net/) (by Greg Cook) includes a comprehensive [catalogue](http://reveng.sourceforge.net/crc-catalogue/) of cyclic redundancy check algorithms and their parameters.
+[CRC RevEng](http://reveng.sourceforge.net/) (by Greg Cook) includes a comprehensive [catalogue](http://reveng.sourceforge.net/crc-catalogue/) of cyclic redundancy check algorithms and their parameters. [check.sh](check.sh) illustrates how to convert the CRC catalogue entries to crchack CLI flags.

 # How it works?